 - Teles Pires HPP starts full commercial operation.

 - Five wind farms (Calango 1, 2, 3, 4 and 5) start commercial operation.

 - Calango 6 and Santana 1 and 2 start test operation.

 - Geração CIII S.A. purchases the shares issued by Energética Corumbá III S.A., which belonged to Strata Construções e Concessionárias Integradas S.A. and Energ Power S.A.

-- Neoenergia starts the process of selling to Contour all its equity interest in: (i) Afluente Geração de Energia Elétrica S.A.; (ii) Bahia SHPP I S.A.; (iii) Goiás Sul S.A.; (iv) Rio PCH S.A.; and (v) EnergyWorks do Brasil Ltda., with Capuava Energy Ltda.
+- Neoenergia starts the process of selling to Contour all its equity interest in: (i) Afluente Geração de Energia Elétrica S.A.; (ii) Bahia SHPP I S.A.; (iii) Goiás Sul S.A.; (iv) Rio SHPP S.A.; and (v) EnergyWorks do Brasil Ltda., with Capuava Energy Ltda.